SiddPlus/Technical-Art-Alive-Game/Dev Logs/Task 4 Fire Particle Effect Development Journal.md

 ## Research

-For this project, I conducted extensive research on Fire Particle Effect and explored the Unreal Engine to create a more immersive experience.
+For this Task, I conducted extensive research on Fire Particle Effect and explored the Unreal Engine to create a more immersive experience.
 I prioritized studying official tutorial to develop my ability to learn new techniques independently and without direct guidance.

 Additionally, I sought insights from practical tutorial and used an example of an existing game to deepen my understanding of Fire Particle Effect and ensure its proper implementation within the game.